-It is usually easier to call out of a disaster are than to contact someone within a disaster area.
-Because of this, it’s a good idea to have a contact outside your city/state.
+It is usually easier to call out of a disaster area than to contact someone within a disaster area.
+Because of this, it’s a good idea to have a contact outside your city or state.
 However, if things are bad you probably won’t be able to get a single call through.
 In that case, there are some other things you can do:

 - Before a disaster, you and your family should agree on a meeting place.
 Make sure it is near a landmark that will be recognizable even after an earthquake, flood, hurricane, terrorist attack, tornado, etc. You should agree on some local bulletin boards where you can leave messages.
 Check the local grocery stores, libraries, and other public locations and decide which ones to use.
 You’ll need multiple sites because they might not all survive whatever disaster strikes your area.

 - One-way communication is also critical in an urban survival scenario.
 I already mentioned the solar powered Etón Charger.
-But if you’re not interest in that, you might want to consider a good hand crank radio.
+But if you’re not interested in that, you might want to consider a good hand crank radio.
 It’s best if it picks up AM, FM and NOAA weather forecasts.
 This will be invaluable during a disaster as you will be able to get warnings and/or instructions from the authorities.

-- Buy some walkie talkies .
-The best ones .
-The best ones can cost over $200, but if money is tight, I recommend a pair of Motorola SX600R’s.
-They’re less than $50 and, according to the manufacturer, have a range of over 10 miles.
+- Buy some walkie talkies.
+The best ones can cost over $200, but if money is tight, I recommend the Motorola MH230R two-way radio.
+They’re less than $50 and have a range of over 10 miles.
 They also have 22 channels and over 100 privacy codes.
 Practice using them while you still can.
 If the worst happens, you’ll be glad you have them.